last9/levitate-streaming-aggregation-example/README.md

 ## Aggregations file

 The aggregations are stored in a file called `cluser-name.yaml` in the root of the repository.
+There is one file per Levitate cluster.

 ### How to define the streaming aggregated metric?